donovm4/learning-defender-for-cloud/README.md

 - An assessment of environment's overall security posture
 - Secure score
+  - a signle score in reference to current security posture
+  - the higher the score, the lower the risk level
 - Recommendations provided
+  - customized and prioritized tasks to immprove security posture
+  - remediation steps included
+  > `Fix` button may be available for automated implementations
+- Governance
-- Governance - view and assign ownership of recommendations to drive remediation
+  - view and assign ownership of recommendations to drive remediation

 #### Regulatory compliance